ziyint/Info_repo/README.md

 make install
 ```

-(Notes: I have installed them in the Docker image already, you could skip this step if you are running the `final_proj` Docker image.)
+(Notes: I have installed them in the Docker image already, you could skip this step if you are running the `ziyint/final_proj` Docker image.)

 To execute the analysis and generate the analysis report: